pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 Ideally an existing XDM Object Manager object can be used as reference of the instanciation.

 You can also pass directly a JSON / JS reference in the schema directly during instanciation.
+It can takes 3 arguments:
+* orignalObject: The original object you want to feed your Som object with
+* defaultValue: the default value to return when the getter do not find any value. `undefined` is the default value.
+* deepcopy: Default is set to true, so we have

 Such as: